 The engine used on this pump is not a standard commercial model.
 It has been specially modified by Gorman-Rupp for pumping gasoline and other petroleum products in a well ventilated, non-flammable atmosphere, free of combustible hazards.
-The ground strap, shield and spark arresting modifications to the engine must be maintained whenever the unit is serviced or replaced; otherwise, fire or explosion could occur.
-Further modifications to the engine may not be made without jeopardizing the integrity of these safety features.
+Further modifications may not be made without jeopardizing the integrity of the safety features.